 “Anyway Ski I gotta go, perhaps we will chat soon again.”

 Somewhat bemused Mike thanked Vettori for his gracious advice.
 They said goodbye and Mike quickly scribbled the advice on a note pad and pledged to forgive himself.
+Mike felt better in speaking to Vettori.
 There is always something good about forgiveness.
-Mike felt better in speaking to Vettori.
-Perhaps it was meant for them to meet like a sort of fate thing he thought.
+Perhaps it was the fate for them to meet.
 Mike looked up, smiled and made the next sales call.

 The Life and Times Of Mike Pelekowski – By Marcus van Wyk.